samarthasthan/luganodes-task/README.md

 **Note:** Due to time constraints, several aspects of the project are still in need of improvement.
 These include variable names, additional comments, cache implementation, telegram bot alert and Zipkin tracing.

+**Development Note:** To demonstrate functionality, a sample deposit has been added manually as the Beacon Deposit Contract updates infrequently.
+The tracker will automatically add new transactions to the database as they occur.
+To check the most recent transactions on the Beacon Deposit Contract, visit [Etherscan](https://etherscan.io/address/0x00000000219ab540356cBB839Cbe05303d7705Fa).
 ## Technology Stack

 - **Backend**: Go